 - Be aware of your surroundings – In addition to wearing proper gear, it is important for cyclists to always be aware of what is happening around them.
 It can be tempting to listen to loud music and forget about the world around you while riding a bike, but this is extremely dangerous.
 Don’t do it.
 Mirrors on bicycles can help you remain aware of what is happening behind you, and you should listen for traffic.
 Not only can this keep you safe, but failing to be mindful of your surroundings might make you partially liable for any accidents that occur.

 If you or a loved one has been struck by a vehicle while on a bicycle, you should first receive any medical treatment necessary.
 However, do not sign anything from any insurance company or give any statement to an insurance company after the collision.
 Contact an experienced bicycle accident attorney immediately to make sure your rights are protected.

-Call Norton & Norton, P.C., at 816-454-5800 and put us to work for you.
+Call Norton & Spencer, P.C., at 816-454-5800 and put us to work for you.
 Your consultation is free, and if we take your case, we charge you nothing until we recover compensation for your injuries and losses.